fdu-3307/exp10_HelloThreads/README.md

 File --> Import --> General --> Existing Projects into Workspace , then follow the wizard

 ### to run the project from STS
-- Right click on project, Run As --> Java Application, click MyThread or MyRunnableTask from list or
+- Right click on project, Run As --> Java Application, click MyThread or MyRunnableTask or HelloExecutors from list or
 - Right click on MyThread, Run As --> Java Application
 - Right click on MyRunnableTask, Run As --> Java Application
+- Right click on HelloExecutors, Run As --> Java Application

 ## Project directory structure
 - README.md this read me file
 - src directory of java packages
 - src/com.mycompany.exp10.common containing MyLanguageEnum, HelloJava8streams (to get a map used in loop)
 - src/com.mycompany.exp10.one containing MyThread, MyRunnableTask
+- src/com.mycompany.exp10.two containing HelloExecutors
 - design directory of design documents, like class diagram